camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 The **Region** property in the **Configuration** section specifies the AWS region in which the DynamoDB table exists or will be created.
 This property is required and must be set to use the Connector.

-For more information on AWS regions, see the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+For more information on AWS regions, refer to the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html).

 ## Input